MOSH-Insa-Toulouse/2021_2022_LIEVRE_NGUYEN/README.md

 ## Node-RED <a name="p6"></a>

-Finally, we needed a dashboard to display the data andthe controls of the sensor.
+Finally, we needed a dashboard to display the data and the controls of the sensor.
 For that, we used to code in the LoRa part because since we didn't have the AIME sensor, we could only use the grove sensor.
 Here is a screenshot of the dashboard we created :

 ![NODERED_dashboard_ok](https://github.com/MOSH-Insa-Toulouse/2021_2022_LIEVRE_NGUYEN/blob/main/Documents/Pictures/NODERED_dashboard_ok.PNG)